Solidgate logo in black and white.

 • Data and Analytics: SWIFT also provides data and analytics services, offering insights and reports based on the vast amount of transactional data flowing through its network.
 Financial institutions can access this data to gain market insights, monitor payment flows, and enhance their risk management capabilities.
 SWIFT charges fees for data access and analytics services.

 • Training and Certification: SWIFT offers training programs and certifications to help financial institutions improve their knowledge and expertise in using the SWIFT system effectively.
-Participants pay fees for attending training sessions, and workshops, and obtaining certifications.
+Participants pay fees for attending training sessions, workshops, and obtaining certifications.

 • Other Services: SWIFT may generate revenue from other services such as consulting, advisory services, and customized solutions tailored to the specific needs of member institutions.